What should seniors know about the inactivated influenza vaccine?

 - Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified

 GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
 It most commonly occurs after infections.
 In rare cases, GBS can also occur after some vaccines.
-GBS may be associated with influenza vaccine in about 1 per million recipients.
+GBS may be associated with influenza vaccine in about one per million recipients.

 What is influenza?